'We want them to find their lives again': Hay River homeless shelter opens its doors | CBC News

 "They find the temptation just becomes too great, so if they didn't have to be exposed to it during the day, it would be a lot easier for them."

-Daytime hours would also mean the N.W.T.
-Disabilities Council could hold key training sessions for the men, like employment and life skills, nutrition and trauma support.
+Daytime hours would also mean the committee could hold key training sessions for the men, like employment and life skills, nutrition and trauma support.

 'A very good place to start'

-Note: - This article was updated from a previous version that mistakenly referenced Lillian Crook as the president for the N.W.T.
-Disabilities Council.
-In fact, she is the president of the Hay River Committee for Persons with Disabilities.Oct 27, 2020 7:52 AM CT